 Set up the Lower Third layer

 Fill in a Title and a Subtitle in the Content section.
 If you want to you can leave the Subtitle field blank in order just to present one line of text.

-In the Animation section of the parameters you can define the timing and type of animation you want the lower third to appear and disappear.
+In the Animation section of the parameters, you can define the timing and type of animation you want the lower third to appear and disappear.
 For the transition animation there are the following options: Cut, Dissolve, Push, Wipe From Left To Right and Wipe From Right To Left.
 The speed of the transition is controlled by the Duration parameter.
 If you want the text to appear later than the background graphic you can delay the text with the Text Delay field.

-The type fo Background of the lower third can be set by the Type parameter in the Background section.
+The type of Background of the lower third can be set by the Type parameter in the Background section.
 You can use a Custom Color, a Gradient Left To Right, a Gradient Top To Bottom, a Custom Image or the Frosted Glass effect.

 If the text ist barely visible you can increase contrast by adding a drop shadow.
-If the Drop Shadow option is switched on you will get even more parameter to play with: Color of the shadow, its blurriness, the distance and a direction.
+If the Drop Shadow option is switched on you will get even more parameters to play with: Color of the shadow, its blurriness, the distance and a direction.